naoumov-ilia/naoumov-ilia.github.io/en/articles/article-1.md

    rel="noopener"
    onclick="window.open(this.href, '_blank', 'noopener'); return false;">
   (Fig.7)
 </a>  corresponds to the maximum correction duration of the impulse wave (o1 : v1) and thus to the maximum duration T1 = t(f1) – t(o1).
-Point f21 corresponds to K21 of maximum duration, which cannot exceed T1/2.
-A subsequent price decline below the value at f21 signifies the impossibility of K21 channel construction.
-Consequently, the sufficient condition for the impossibility of K1 channel construction is fulfilled.
-The wave movement whose channel can be constructed is K1′ with impulse wave (o1 : v1′).
+Point f21 corresponds to the maximum duration of K21, which cannot exceed T1/2.
+A subsequent price drop below f21 means that the K21 channel cannot be constructed.
+The wave movement, the channel for which can be constructed, is the K1' impulse wave (o1:v1').
 T1′corr is the maximum duration of the K1′corr correction channel.
 4. The reverse crossing of the extension line (the lower line) in <a href="{{ '/ru/diagrams/graph-8/' | relative_url }}" target="_blank"
    rel="noopener"